Of books and their places:

 3F3A - drei Fragen, drei Antworten: Ursula Reuter, project leader and head of Germania Judaica, answers three questions of the Kölnische Gesellschaft für Christlich-jüdische Zusammenarbeit:

-Ursula Reuter, project leader and head of Germania Judaica, chats on the programme „Neugier genügt – Redezeit“ auf WDR 5 with Ralph Erdenberger about Jewish libraries worldwide and of course about this blog.
+Ursula Reuter, project leader and head of Germania Judaica, chats on the programme „Neugier genügt – Redezeit“ auf WDR 5 with Ralph Erdenberger about Jewish libraries worldwide and of course about this blog (unfortunately no longer available).

-In the programme „Schalom – jüdisches Leben heute“ on Deutschlandfunk Constanze Baumgart reported about the blog and its stories.
-(Scroll down to programme of the 11th June 2021)
+In the programme „Schalom – jüdisches Leben heute“ on Deutschlandfunk Constanze Baumgart reported about the blog and its stories (unfortunately no longer available).

 The Jüdische Allgemeine reported about our project.